madsjulia/DocumentFunction.jl/README.md

 """ foobar
 ```

-Getting the help for the function type "?foobar" which will produces the following output:
+To get the help for this new function type "?foobar".
+This will produces the following output:

 ```
   foobar